e19166/module-ballerinax-openai-audio/README.md

 4. Fill the details and click on Create secret key
 ![saved-key](https://github.com/e19166/module-ballerinax-openai-audio/blob/docs/docs/setup/resources/saved-key.png)

-5. Store the secret key securely to use in your application
+5. Store the API key securely to use in your application

 ## Quickstart